General Dynamics F-16 in 1/72 scale : kit review & modelling reports of TAMIYA kits

 "too pronounced / too sharp".
 Maybe I will sand it a bit more flush.

-Some parts were give a base
+Some parts were now given a base

 white coat like the insides of the doors, undercarriage struts and so on